hannorein/rebound/docs/integrators.md

 The `reb_integrator_trace` structure contains the configuration and data structures used by the hybrid symplectic TRACE integrator.

-`double (*L) (const struct reb_simulation* const r, double d, double dcrit)` :   This is a function pointer to the force switching function.
+`double (*S) (const struct reb_simulation* const r, const unsigned int i, const unsigned int j)` :   This is a function pointer to the switching function for close encounters between non-central bodies.
-    If NULL (the default), the MERCURY switching function will be used.
+    If NULL (the default), the default switching function will be used.
-    The argument `d` is the distance between two particles.
-    The argument `dcrit` is the maximum critical distances of the two particles.
+    The arguments `i` and `j` are the indices of the two particles considered.
-    The return value is a scalar between 0 and 1.
+    The return value is a scalar.
-    If this function always returns 1, then the integrator effectively becomes the standard Wisdom-Holman integrator.

-    The following switching functions are available:
+    If this function returns a negative value, it means a close encounter has been flagged.

-    - Mercury switching function
+    - Default switching function

-        This is the same polynomial switching function as used in MERCURY.
+        This is a similar (but slightly modified) switching function used in MERCURY and MERCURIUS.

         ```c
-        double reb_integrator_mercurius_L_mercury(const struct reb_simulation* const r, double d, double dcrit);
+        double reb_integrator_trace_switch_default(const struct reb_simulation* const r, const unsigned int i, const unsigned int j);
         ```
-    - Smooth switching functions

-        These two polynomials switching functions are 4 and 5 times differentiable.
-        Using smooth switching functions can improve the accuracy.
-        For a detailed discussion see [Hernandez 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.4175H/abstract).
+    The switching function can be manually set using this syntax:

+    === "C"
         ```c
-        double reb_integrator_mercurius_L_C4(const struct reb_simulation* const r, double d, double dcrit);
-        double reb_integrator_mercurius_L_C5(const struct reb_simulation* const r, double d, double dcrit);
+        struct reb_simulation* r = reb_create_simulation();
+        r->ri_trace.S = reb_integrator_trace_switch_default;
         ```

+    === "Python"
+        ```python
+        sim = rebound.Simulation()
+        sim.ri_trace.S = "default"
+        ```

+`double (*S_peri) (const struct reb_simulation* const r, const unsigned int j)` :   This is a function pointer to the switching function for close encounters involving the central body.
+    If NULL (the default), the default switching function will be used.
+    The argument `j` is the index of the non-central particle considered.
+    The return value is a scalar.
+    If this function returns a negative value, it means a close encounter has been flagged.
+If the return values of both this function and the non-central switching function are always positive, then the integrator effectively becomes the standard Wisdom-Holman integrator.

-    - Infinitely differentiable switching function
+    - Default switching function

-        This is an infinitely differentiable switching function.
+        This switching function checks if a body is close to its pericenter, inspired by [Wisdom 2015](https://ui.adsabs.harvard.edu/abs/2015AJ....150..127W/abstract)

         ```c
-        double reb_integrator_mercurius_L_infinity(const struct reb_simulation* const r, double d, double dcrit);
+        double reb_integrator_trace_peri_switch_default(const struct reb_simulation* const r, const unsigned int j);
         ```

+    - Distance switching function

+        This switching function checks for close encounters with a simple heliocentric distance check

+        ```c
+        double reb_integrator_trace_peri_switch_distance(const struct reb_simulation* const r, const unsigned int j);
+        ```

-    The switching function can be set using this syntax:
+    The switching function can be manually set using this syntax:

     === "C"
         ```c
         struct reb_simulation* r = reb_create_simulation();
-        r->ri_mercurius.L = reb_integrator_mercurius_L_infinity;
+        r->ri_trace.S_peri = reb_integrator_trace_peri_switch_distance;
         ```

     === "Python"
         ```python
         sim = rebound.Simulation()
-        sim.ri_mercurius.L = "infinity"
+        sim.ri_trace.S_peri = "distance"
         ```

 `double hillfac`
-:   The critical switchover radii of particles are calculated automatically based on multiple criteria.
-One criterion calculates the Hill radius of particles and then multiplies it with the `hillfac` parameter.
-The parameter is in units of the Hill radius.
-The default value is 3.
+:   The critical switchover radii of non-central particles are calculated based on a modified Hill radii criteria.
+This modified Hill radius for each particle is calculated and then multiplied by the `hillfac` parameter.
+The parameter is in units of the modified Hill radius.
+The default value is 4.

-`unsigned int recalculate_coordinates_this_timestep`
-:   Setting this flag to one will recalculate heliocentric coordinates from the particle structure at the beginning of the next timestep.
-After a single timestep, the flag gets set back to 0.
-If one changes a particle manually after a timestep, then one needs to set this flag to 1 before the next timestep.

-`unsigned int recalculate_r_crit_this_timestep`
-:   Setting this flag to one will recalculate the critical switchover distances dcrit at the beginning of the next timestep.
-After one timestep, the flag gets set back to 0.
-If you want to recalculate `dcrit` at every timestep, you also need to set this flag to 1 before every timestep.

-`unsigned int safe_mode`
-:   If this flag is set to 1 (the default), the integrator will recalculate heliocentric coordinates and synchronize after every timestep to avoid problems with outputs or particle modifications between timesteps.
-Setting this flag to 0 will result in a speedup, but care must be taken to synchronize and recalculate coordinates manually if needed.
+`double pfdot`
+:   The criteria for a pericenter approach with the central body.
+This criteria is used in the `default` pericenter switching condition.
+It flags a particle as in a close pericenter approach if the effective period at pericenter (in units of the timestep) is less than the `hillfac` parameter.
+The default value is 16.

+`double peri_distance`
+:   The criteria for a pericenter approach with the central body.
+This criteria is used in the `distance` pericenter switching condition.
+It flags a particle as in a close pericenter approach if its heliocentric distance is less than the `peri_distance` parameter.

 ## SABA